REASONS FOR POSTNATAL BLADDER WEAKNESS

 - Promote muscle tone, strength, and endurance

-6 EXERCISE TIPS DURING PREGNANCY
+6 EASY EXERCISE TIPS DURING PREGNANCY

-- Brisk walking it is one of the best cardiovascular activities for pregnant women, and it keeps you fit without punishing your knees and ankles.
+- Brisk walking is one of the best cardiovascular activities for pregnant women, and it keeps you fit without punishing your knees and ankles.
 Another advantage is that it can be done anywhere and anytime, it is free, and it does not require any special equipment other than a good pair of sneakers, and it is a kind of safe exercise during the nine months.

 - Swimming: Physicians and physical trainers consider swimming the best exercise for pregnant women and the safest.
 Swimming is ideal because it works the muscles of the legs and arms, offers cardiovascular benefits, reduces swelling and allows the pregnant woman to feel light in the water despite her weight gain.
 And if you have back pain, swimming could help you a lot.

 - Yoga exercises can help you strengthen your muscles and keep you flexible, with the advantage that they exert nothing or almost no impact on the joints.
 Yoga strengthens muscles, stimulates blood circulation, and enhances relaxation.
-These may contribute to a healthy blood pressure during pregnancy.
+These may contribute to healthy blood pressure during pregnancy.